f5devcentral/f5-big-iq-lab/docs/class9/module1/lab1.rst

   :scale: 60%
   :align: center

-Click on the line between Start and Deny, and add a Logon Page.
+Click on the line between Start and Deny, and add a Login Page.

 .. image:: ../pictures/module1/lab-1-8.png
   :scale: 60%
   :align: center

-Click on the line between Logon Page and Deny, and add a RADIUS Auth.
+Click on the line between Login Page and Deny, and add a RADIUS Auth.

 .. image:: ../pictures/module1/lab-1-9.png
   :scale: 60%